ByteWelder/Tactility/Documentation/ideas.md

 - Logging to disk/etc.
 - Crash monitoring: Keep track of which system phase the app crashed in (e.g. which app in which state)
 - AppContext's onResult should pass the app id (or launch request id!) that was started, so we can differentiate between multiple types of apps being launched
-- Loader: Use main dispatcher instead of Thread, and move API to `tt::app::`
+- Loader: Use main dispatcher instead of Thread
 - Create more unit tests for `tactility-core` and `tactility` (PC-only for now)
 - Show a warning screen if firmware encryption or secure boot are off when saving WiFi credentials.
 - Show a warning screen when a user plugs in the SD card on a device that only supports mounting at boot.